-General visiting hours are 10 am to 8:30 pm.
-Special care units (medical critical care, neuro critical care, trauma surgical intensive care, cardiovascular intensive care, neonatal intensive care and pediatric intensive care) have more restricted visitation.
+General visiting hours are 10 a.m. - 8:30 p.m.
+Special care units (medical critical care, neuro critical care, trauma surgical intensive care, cardiovascular intensive care, neonatal intensive care, and pediatric intensive care) have more restricted visitation.

 Visitors should be limited to a maximum of two at one time.
-Children under 12 years of age can visit when accompanied by an adult; however, this should be cleared by your physician or nurse.
+Children under 12 years of age can visit when accompanied by an adult, however this should be cleared by your physician or nurse.
 Please remember that children must be supervised at all times.